pirocorp/Architecture-of-ASP.NET-Core-Microservices-Applications/Demo/README.md

 services:
 ```

-Data service in this service will be sqlserver.
+Data service (container) in this service will be sqlserver.

 ```yml
 data: